Stable-X/GeoMaster/README.md

 The culled result will be saved as `${MODEL_DIR}/${MODEL_NAME}.clean.ply`.

-Certainly!
-I'll update the sections for Enhancing and Watertight as well.
-Here's the revised version of these sections:

 ### Enhancing Mesh with NCC and Normal Loss

 To enhance the geometric detail of your 3D model using `gm-process`, use the following command: